Stripstone/jubly-reader/docs/git_workflow_cheatsheet.md

   - a follow-up patch against a previously patched base
 - do not mix those two without saying so
 - always run `git apply --check` before handing the diff off or runtime-testing it
+- if the pass adds new files, update the version marker according to the current project rule
+- if the pass edits only existing files, leave the version marker unchanged

 ---